Skip to Main Content

 Tonmeister-Trained Production Mixers, Sennheiser MKH Heritage & Babelsberg Sound Crews

-Sound recordist teams across Germany draw from the Tonmeister conservatory custom — Detmold, Düsseldorf, Berlin University of the Arts (UdK), and Filmuniversität Babelsberg Konrad Wolf — that has produced production mixers, boom operators, and sound designers shaping European cinema dialogue capture for decades.
+Here is how the picture comes together.
+Sound recordist teams across Germany draw from the Tonmeister conservatory custom.
+Detmold, Düsseldorf, Berlin University of the Arts (UdK), and Filmuniversität Babelsberg Konrad Wolf — that has produced production mixers, boom operators, and sound designers shaping European cinema dialogue capture for decades.

 Here is the short of it.
-Heritage Babelsberg global features (Inglourious Basterds 2009 Görlitz + Babelsberg, Cloud Atlas 2012, The Grand Budapest Hotel 2014 Görliwood, Bridge of Spies 2015 Spielberg, Captain America: Civil War 2016 Leipzig/Halle, The Queen's Gambit 2020 Netflix, Matrix Resurrections 2021, Tár 2022 Berlin Philharmonic, Wonka 2023, Argylle 2024) plus All Quiet on the Western Front 2022 (Berger, 4 Oscars including Best Original Score Volker Bertelmann) and Babylon Berlin (Tykwer 2017+ Sky Deutschland — most expensive German TV series ever) established the production sound workflow now standard on every DFFF + GMPF rebate project.
+Heritage Babelsberg global features (Inglourious Basterds 2009 Görlitz + Babelsberg, Cloud Atlas 2012, The Grand Budapest Hotel 2014 Görliwood, Bridge of Spies 2015 Spielberg, Captain America: Civil War 2016 Leipzig/Halle, The Queen's Gambit 2020 Netflix, Matrix Resurrections 2021, Tár 2022 Berlin Philharmonic, Wonka 2023, Argylle 2024) plus All Quiet on the Western Front 2022 (Berger, 4 Oscars including Best Original Score Volker Bertelmann) and Babylon Berlin (Tykwer 2017+ Sky Deutschland — most costly German TV series ever) set up the production sound workflow now standard on each DFFF + GMPF rebates project.

 FAQ